-1. Introduction
+Introduction

 Marine litter, in particular plastic waste, represents an environmental problem in the North Sea and elsewhere, with considerable economic and ecological consequences.
-In 2005, a study on the island of Texel revealed that each day, on each km of beach, 7 to 8 kg of debris washed ashore (Van Franeker 2005): roughly half of the debris was wood, the other half synthetic materials, with relatively minor contributions from other materials such as glass and metals.
+In 2005, a large study along the full 30 km coast length of the island of Texel revealed that each day, on each km of beach, 7 to 8 kg of debris washed ashore (Van Franeker 2005).
+Roughly half of the debris was wood, the other half was synthetic materials, with relatively minor contributions from other materials such as glass and metals.
 On Texel, the main source of the debris, estimated at up to 90% of mass, was related to activities at sea, i.e. shipping, fisheries, aquaculture and offshore industries.

 The economic consequences of marine litter affect many stakeholders.
 Coastal municipalities are confronted with excessive costs for beach clean-ups.
 Tourism suffers damage because visitors avoid polluted beaches especially when health-risks are involved.
 Fisheries are confronted with a substantial by-catch of marine litter which causes loss of time, damage to gear, and tainted catch.
-Shipping suffers financial damage and -more importantly- safety-risks from fouled propellers or blocked water-intakes.
+Shipping suffers financial damage and -more importantly- safety-risks from fouled propellers or blocked waterintakes.
 Marine litter blowing inland can even seriously affect farming practices.
-The overall economic damage from marine litter is difficult to estimate, but detailed study in the Shetlands with additional surveys elsewhere indicate that even local costs may run into millions of Euros.
-(Hall 2000; Lozano and Mouat 2009; Mouat et al. 2010).
+The overall economic damage from marine litter is difficult to estimate, but detailed study in the Shetlands with additional surveys elsewhere indicate that even local costs may run into millions of Euros (Hall 2000; Lozano & Mouat 2009; Mouat et al. 2010; Newman et al. 2015).